Using deep Residual Networks to search for galaxy-Ly{\alpha} emitter lens candidates based on spectroscopic-selection

-The lens candidates of BELLS GALLERY are selected from the DR12 of the BOSS of the SDSS-{\uppercase\expandafter{\romannumeral3}} by searching for Ly$\alpha$ emission lines from higher redshift Ly$\alpha$ emitters, and then following up high-resolution Hubble Space Telescope (HST) imaging observations to confirm the lens nature.
-In \cite{2016ApJ...824...86S}, the first and most important step is selecting out the spectra with emissions not from the target galaxies themselves.
-To do this, they confined their research to the observed wavelength range of 3600\r{A} $<\lambda<$ 4800\r{A} (roughly $2 < z < 3$ for the Ly$\alpha$ emissions) and used an error-weighted matched-filter with a Gaussian kernel to search the Ly$\alpha$ emissions in BOSS targets.
-This mean step yielded 4982 hits.
-Then they performed several subsequent selections to reject the false hits and finally found 187 lens candidates with obvious Ly$\alpha$ emissions from higher redshift.
-They presented 21 highest quality BELLS GALLERY candidates in their paper, and among them 17 candidates have been confirmed to be strong gravitational lenses by HST imaging observations.
-The goal of the BELLS GALLERY survey is to exploit the small-scale dark substructure around ETGs and to constrain the slope and normalization of the substructure-mass function.
+The lens candidates of BELLS GALLERY are selected from the DR12 of the BOSS by searching for Ly$\alpha$ emission lines from high redshift Ly$\alpha$ emitters, and then following up high-resolution Hubble Space Telescope (HST) imaging observations to confirm the lens nature.
+In \cite{2016ApJ...824...86S}, the first and most important step is selecting out the spectra with emission lines that are not from the target galaxies themselves.
+To do this, they confined their research to the observed wavelength range of 3600\r{A} $<\lambda<$ 4800\r{A} (roughly $2 < z < 3$ for the Ly$\alpha$ lines) and used an error-weighted matched-filter with a Gaussian kernel to search for the Ly$\alpha$ lines in BOSS targets.
+This main step yielded 4982 hits.
+Then they performed several subsequent selections to reject the false hits and finally found 187 lens candidates with obvious Ly$\alpha$ emission lines.
+They presented 21 high quality BELLS GALLERY candidates in their paper.
+Among them 17 candidates have been confirmed as strong gravitational lenses by HST imaging observations.
+The goal of the BELLS GALLERY survey is exploiting the small-scale dark substructure around ETGs and constraining the slope and normalization of the substructure-mass function \citep{2016ApJ...824...86S}.

 BELLS GALLERY is a successful lens candidates searching work.
-However, the first step of the selections is complex and consume too much time.
-First, they have to obtain an accurate estimate of the spectroscopic flux errors across the observed spectra; second, a standard spectroscopic template for ETGs is needed to fit each spectrum and obtain the galaxy-subtracted residual spectrum.
-For millions of targets, these procession would consume too much time.
-Therefore, in order to improve the selection speed of this step, we introduce ResNet to automatically select out the spectra with emissions which are not from the targets themselves.
+Whereas, the first step of the search is complex and consume too much time.
+First, they have to obtain the accurate spectral flux errors across the observed spectra.
+Second, they need to fit each spectrum with standard ETGs spectroscopic templates to obtain the galaxy-subtracted residual spectrum.
+For millions of targets, these procession would consume a lot of time.
+In order to increase the searching speed, we introduce ResNet to automatically select out the spectra with emission lines that are not from the targets themselves.

-\subsection{the predictive data and the train/test data}
+\subsection{The predictive data and the train/test data}